pierre-rouleau/pel/doc/pel-manual.rst

           #!/bin/sh
           # Exchange ~/.emacs.d -> ~/real-emacs
           #          ~/min-emacs -> ~/.emacs.d
-          # or vice versa: exchange min emacs for a new emacs directory.
+          # or vice versa: exchange real emacs for a new emacs directory.
+          #
+          # ~/min-emacs  : a minimal Emacs configuration to perform package-install PEL tests.
+          # ~/real-emacs : a temporary storage for the *real* emacs configuration directory.

           cd
           if [[ -d "min-emacs" ]]; then